 Natalie believes relationships and trust are essential for students, teachers, parents and the community, to learn together, to promote positive, authentic and engaging learning environments for all.

-Ranil is a proud father of 2 young children and is the Managing Director of an Digital Advertising Media agency.
+Ranil is a proud father of 2 young children and is driven by Social Purpose.

 Ranil has come from humble beginnings in Singapore, and learned the ropes through the school of hard knocks.
 His first Advertising role was writing Birth and Death notices in the Herald Sun Classifieds but ended up managing the Entertainment Advertising department.
 Given a hunch that Online Advertising may take off, in 2005 he made the switch to a role servicing Advertising Agencies with their online spend.
-Years later, he founded RAeDIUM Digital, born out of sheer frustration because of a lack of forward thinkers within the industry.
-The business is now 10 years old and continues to serve both clients and communities (local and abroad).
+Years later, he founded a Digital Agency facilitating Ad campaigns for Government and Brands.

-RTL’s Vision and Passion towards empowering forward-thinking children is aligned with everything RAeDIUM believes in, and Ranil brings expertise in Entrepreneurship, Marketing and a genuine hunger to help uncover, educate and motivate the leaders of tomorrow.
+RTL’s Vision and Passion towards empowering forward-thinking children is aligned with everything Ranil believes in, and brings an expertise in Entrepreneurship, Marketing and a genuine hunger to help uncover, educate and motivate the leaders of tomorrow.

 Tony specialises in understanding and delivering large, complex operational, technology and strategic change.
 Tony has successfully led and managed numerous Operational & Finance teams and large scale transformation programmes.
 Tony has built his expertise working across a range of multinational companies, in a number of sectors, with a particular expertise in Financial Services and Utilities, in Australia, the UK and the US.